Ius Omnibus v Super Bock

 The only way to pursue an action of this type it to resort to litigation funding.
 The practice of litigation funding is well established in other EU Member States and it is now beginning to be used in Portugal.
 It was litigation funding which allowed the pursuit of an opt-out consumer damages action against Mastercard in the UK.
 The UK’s Competition Appeal Tribunal confirmed that the action would have been impossible without that funding and that, therefore, to refuse the possibility of such funding and the remuneration of the funder would be to deny access to justice and the exercise of the rights in question.

-The present action is funded by Telluride, a litigation funder headquartered in the United States of America.
+The present action is funded by Augusta, a litigation funder headquartered in the United Kingdom.

 The funder assumes all costs of Ius Omnibus’ costs of the litigation and all its risks.
 It will only recoup its investment if the action is successful, if and to the extent the Court authorizes it, and if enough money remains in the global compensation fund, after distribution of compensations to consumers who request their share.
 Under these conditions, Ius Omnibus committed to returning to the funder the money it invested, plus a fair remuneration for the risk and time it was deprived of its capital, the proportionality of which will be assessed and controlled by the Court.